 Governing bodies should put in place appropriate safeguarding responses for children who go missing from education (particularly on repeat occasions), to help identify the risk of abuse and neglect and to help prevent the risks of repeatedly going missing.

-Portsmouth Local Authority have produced CME Guidance for Schools.
+Portsmouth local authority has produced CME Guidance for Schools.
 The purpose of this is to outline both the legislative requirements and operational details for managing this responsibility, so that all parties understand their responsibilities and undertake them consistently and promptly.
 This will help to minimise disruption to pupil learning and achievement that mobility can cause, and ensure that children’s welfare is safeguarded.
-This guidance does not replace any part of the Child Protection or Safeguarding procedures that already exist within the Local Authority and they should be followed as appropriate.
+This guidance does not replace any part of the child protection or safeguarding procedures that already exist within the local authority and they should be followed as appropriate.

 Anyone concerned that a child is missing education can make a CME referral.
 This must be done electronically by schools via the Local Authority website – Education – CME form